chrieke/geojson-invalid-geometry/README.md

 [Example - Interior](examples/invalid_geometries/invalid_interior_not_cw.geojson)

 ### Inner and exterior Polygon rings intersect or cross
-The exterior ring of a **Polygon** bounds the surface, the inner ring must not intersect or cross the exterior ring.
+The inner ring of a **Polygon** must not intersect or cross the exterior ring.
 Also, no two inner rings may intersect or cross each other.
 The inner and exterior ring, as well as two inner rings may touch only at a single point.
+This is because the exterior and inner ring of a Polygon bound surfaces.
 [Example](examples/invalid_geometries/invalid_inner_and_exterior_ring_intersect.geojson)

 ### Incorrect geometry data type